AlenKrga1/FreelanceSolution/README.md

     2. [Code](#Code)

 # UX

+## Design process
+The main goal of the website was to show-off the admin's designs and make them easily available for purchase.
+So the whole design process was based around that goal.
+The home page is simple yet informative and has multiple links to the Products page and the Custom Design page.
+To increase the maximum reach of the website, all users can view all the products, not only authenticated ones.
+For more advanced features the authentication is required.
+User's info is used as much as possible to avoid the user having to type in his info more than once on the website.
+The point is to get the user to make a purchase in the least ammount of steps.
+This led to the current design: a simple yet informative home page with quick access to all the selling parts of the website.
+The user can quickly search for an item and add it to the cart, so the checkout had to be quick as well.
+Thanks to Django and Stripe it was more than possible to achieve that.
+The admin offers a few different options, so I had to include types in the Product model.
+That made the 'Filter' option a must-have in the app to make it even faster for users to find what they need.
+Lastly, for those who want a bit more than the products offer, there is an easy-to-access page for submitting a custom design request.
+This was a complete must from the beggining of the project, to maximize the sales.
+To further decrease the number of steps to complete a request for a design, the built-in calculator shows the price immediately and the user can checkout using the Stripe's payment form.

 ## Design choices
 This website was designed to get the user a design that suits their needs as fast as possible.
 It has a database of production-ready designs but also gives the clients the opportunity to request a custom-tailored design.